testSheG/academic-kickstart-2/content/authors/admin/_index.md

 - Visitors
 ---

-Dr Nalin Asanka Gamagedara Arachchilage is a Senior Research Fellow in Cyber Security at La Trobe University, Australia, where he currently leads the Usable Security Engineering Research Group (USERGroup) in the Optus La Trobe Cyber Security Research Hub.
-He previously worked as a Lecturer in Cyber Security at the University of New South Wales (at the Australian Defence Force Academy).
-Before he worked as a Research Fellow in Usable Security at the University of British Columbia, Canada.
-At Oxford University, he cut his teeth as a Postdoctoral Researcher in Systems Security Engineering in the Department of Computer Science.
-His primary research interests are at the intersection of computer security, human-computer interaction (HCI), software engineering, Information systems security and serious games, in an area known as usable security and privacy engineering
+My name is Nalin Asanka Gamagedara Arachchilage (too long, isn't it?).
+I currently work as Postdoctoral Research Fellow in Usable Privacy and Security under the supervision of Professor Konstantin Beznosov in the Laboratory of Education and Research in Software Security Engineering (LERSSE) at University of British Columbia, Canada.
+Before moving to this beautiful Vancouver, I worked as Postdoctoral Researcher in Systems Security Engineering under the supervision of Professor Andrew Martin in the Cyber Security Center, Department of Computer Science at Oxford University.

+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
+Proin eget egestas augue.
+Praesent ut sem nec arcu pellentesque aliquet.
+Duis dapibus diam vel metus tempus vulputate.